GURPS Callahan's Crosstime Saloon

 GURPS Callahan's Crosstime Saloon is a sourcebook for GURPS.
 It is a part of the extensive GURPS "generic" roleplaying system.

 Contents

 This is a sourcebook for an alternate world-themed role-playing game based in a fictional bar/space nexus that was created by Spider Robinson in his novel Callahan's Crosstime Saloon.

 Publication history

-GURPS Callahan's Crosstime Saloon was designed by Chris W. McCubbin, and edited by Jeff Koke and Steve Jackson, and published by Steve Jackson Games as a 128-page softcover book.
+GURPS Callahan's Crosstime Saloon was designed by Chris W. McCubbin, edited by Jeff Koke and Steve Jackson, and published by Steve Jackson Games as a 128-page softcover book.
 The book features additional material by Spider Robinson, Steve Jackson, and Christian Wagner, and illustrations by Donna Barr, Guy Burcham, Dan Frazier, and Rick Harris with a cover by James Warhola.
 The GURPS source book was published in 1992.

 Reception

 Rick Swan reviewed GURPS Callahan's Crosstime Saloon for Dragon magazine #190 (February 1993).
 According to Swan, Callahan's Crosstime Saloon "works best as a framing device or an interlude in a conventional fantasy or science-fiction campaign, providing the players can tolerate a little whimsy.
 There are a fair number of new rules, among them guidelines for psi-blocking powers and intoxication effects, but not enough to discourage determined referees from adapting the book to a different game system."